shmicah/MicahMcClelland_SingleStoneDataEngineering/Readme/README.md

 Overview:
 This Python program reads two data files and joins them together.
 The resulting joined data is written to a JSON file.

+External Package Requirements:
+Pandas
+PyArrow

 User Instructions:
-main.py - execute the top-level application in the root directory ExecuteTests.py - run Unit and Integration tests to validate application functionality, exists in the /TestFiles/ subfolder
+Please ensure you have the required External Dependencies installed above.

+To execute the top-level program, please run 'py main.py' in your terminal window after setting your current directory to the root project folder.

+To execute the test-suite for unit and integration tests, please run 'py ExecuteTests.py' in your terminal window after setting your current directory to the root project folder.

 Recommended Python Version:
 Python 3.10

-External Package Requirements:
-Pandas
-PyArrow

 File Structure:
-1) Root Directory - contains main.py script, Dockerfile for containerization, and all required subfolders
+1) Root Directory - contains main.py and ExecuteTests.py sscripts, Dockerfile for containerization, and all required subfolders
 2) DataFiles - subfolder containing source data files (CSV and parquet)
 3) Modules - subfolder containing python modules imported by main.py
 4) OutputFiles - subfolder where resulting JSON file is written
 5) ReadMe - subfolder containing the ReadMe
-6) TestFiles - subfolder containing all required files and scripts for running Unit and Integration Tests
+6) TestFiles - subfolder containing all required files for running Unit and Integration Tests

 Open Items: